chiefBiiko/scratch/docs/roadmap.md

 ## small

++ make the botface smile
 + react to a few emojis
 + know a little everyday chit chat
-+ make chatbot component resizable
++ make chatbot component height adjustable for user

 ## big